zhanghb97/zhanghb97.github.io/Index.md

 # Buddy Compiler

-⚠️ This is a temporary site to test the home page of the buddy compiler.
+⚠️ <font color="red">This is a temporary site to test the home page of the buddy compiler.</font>
 The official home page is [here](https://buddy-compiler.github.io/).

 The buddy compiler is a domain-specific compiler infrastructure.
 We use "buddy" as the name because our infrastructure intends to be the buddy system to help users easily design, implement, and evaluate domain-specific compilers.